nricklin/elastic-beanstalk-scipy/README.md

 Getting scipy to work on elastic beanstalk with Python 2.7.

 This package will compile scipy from source (which in turn requries getting a fortran compiler onto the beanstalk instance).
 It takes a long time, and is not suitable for actual deployment.
-BUT, you can do this once, then tarball up the `/opt/python/run/venv` virutal environment and use that for faster deployment.
+BUT, you can do this once, then tarball up the `/opt/python/run/venv` virtual environment and use that for faster deployment.

 Run: